Sunday, August 28, 2016

 Would I recommend this at 6.25 out of 12 mugs?

-Mason’s Root Beer is worth a try, but I would not go out of my way to find the beverage.
+Mason’s Root Beer is worth trying, but I would not make a special effort to get it.

 OTHER RATINGS